 Having multiple streams of income can have an enormous impact on your finances.
 Just having an additional $500 a month can help you to pay down debt and increase your savings or investments.

 If you want to be debt-free work on getting a side hustle.
 Mine is blogging and if you want to start your very own blog, you can follow my step-by-step guide here.
-I also wrote a post on 25 Side Hustles to Start Now.
 You should probably start to consider investing and turning your hobby into profit.

 Now living beneath your means doesn’t mean you have to live like a cheapskate.
 It just means you don’t have to spend every dime you make on things you can’t afford.